|Overview||Conferences & Meetings||NORC Speakers||Courses||Papers of Interest|

 Laboratory Work in Progress

 A fundamental goal of postdoctoral training at Pennington is to provide postdoctoral fellows with the knowledge and skills to enable them to perform high quality research and develop competitive research proposals for submission to external funding sources such as the National Institutes of Health.
 We have two institutional training grants in place.
-One entitled “Obesity: from Genes to Man” funded by NIDDK, and another entitled "Training in Botanical approaches to Combat metabolic Syndrome".
-Dr. Phillip Brantley is the director of both the T-32 grants and nearly all their faculty are members of the NORC.
+One entitled “Training in Obesity Research” funded by NIDDK, and another entitled "Training in Botanical approaches to Combat metabolic Syndrome" funded by NCCIH.
+Dr. Phillip Brantley is a co-director of both the T-32 grants and nearly all participating faculty are members of the NORC.

-There are approximately 35 postdoctoral fellows at PBRC, many of whom are mentored by NORC faculty.
+There are approximately 25 postdoctoral fellows at PBRC, many of whom are mentored by NORC faculty.
 Along with working side by side in research activities with our faculty mentors, postdocs attend a two-semester graduate course entitled “Molecular and Clinical Nutrition”.
-The course is offered each fall through the LSU School of Human Ecology and team taught by NORC faculty at Pennington Biomedical Research Center, designed for postdocs and LSU advanced graduate students.
+The course is offered each fall through the LSU Department of Nutrition and Food Sciences and is team taught by NORC faculty at Pennington Biomedical Research Center.
+The two-course series is designed for postdocs and LSU advanced graduate students.

 We also allow senior postdocs, who have previously taken the course, to teach two to three of the lectures in the course in order to acquire graduate teaching experience.

-All postdocs and interested faculty meet one Wednesday each month for Responsible Conduct of Research Seminars.
+All postdocs and interested faculty meet one Wednesday each month from January to August for Responsible Conduct of Research Seminars.
 This seminar series includes case studies and discussions on topics related to research ethics and professional issues.
 Topics have included: conflicts of interest in research, mentor/trainee relationships, issues in data acquisition and management, data sharing and ownership, authorship, responsibilities to the public, handling research misconduct and more.

 Pennington Scientific Symposium Series